Hello, how can we help you?

 General

-• No end date: The execution recurrence will not end.
+• No end date: the execution recurrence will not end.

 Notified user

-• Department: Users from a specific department in the organization will receive the notifications.
+• Department: users from a specific department in the organization will receive the notifications.
 Search fields will be enabled so that the desired record can be easily retrieved.

-• User: A specific user will receive the notifications.
+• User: a specific user will receive the notifications.
 Search fields will be enabled so that the desired record can be easily retrieved.

-• Permission: Define whether the selected users will have permission to receive the scheduling notifications.
+• Permission: define whether the selected users will have permission to receive the scheduling notifications.

 Start